RickBullotta/azure-iot-phidgets/README.md

   "interval": 60000

+You can also specify the interval in milliseconds to control how frequently motion events will be sent to Azure IoT.
+This implies that events will be sent no more frequently than "X" milliseconds (to avoid noisy signals)

+  "motionNotificationDeadband": 60000

 # Features

 This connector allows you to write to the local LCD display with a device method/command.
 You can specify which line # and what text to display.
 This connector will also send temperature and humidity telemetry at the user specified interval.